 - Objects that move on their own

-- A strong smell of candle wax first thing in the morning, even though no candles had been burning
+- A strong smell of candle wax first thing in the morning, even though no candles are lit

 Sources: